 Jump to: Levy FAQs

-The annual levies set by ALIA and the Universal Cyber Coverage Premium payable by each Subscriber for the 2024-2025 policy year (July 1, 2024, to June 30, 2025) are as follows:
+The annual levies set by ALIA and the third-party universal cyber premium payable by each Subscriber for the 2025-2026 policy year (July 1, 2025, to June 30, 2026) are as follows:

-• $2,910 for Professional Liability / Negligence ($50 less than last year)
+• $2,910 for Professional Liability / Negligence (unchanged from last year)

-• $190 for Misappropriation ($20 less than last year)
+• $186 for Misappropriation (small savings from last year)

 • $265 for Universal Cyber Coverage Premium (the same as last year with increased coverage).

-Invoices for these required payments, plus GST, will be available online through the Law Society of Alberta’s Lawyer Portal before May 31 and must be paid on or before June 30, 2024.
+Invoices for these required payments, plus GST, will be available online through the Law Society of Alberta’s Lawyer Portal before May 31 and must be paid on or before June 30, 2025.

 • $2,910 (plus GST) for Professional Liability / Negligence (Part A)

-• $190 (plus GST) for Misappropriation (Part B)
+• $186 (plus GST) for Misappropriation (Part B).

 The levies are the required payments for indemnity coverage (like insurance policy premiums) that must be paid by each Subscriber for coverage each year.